William of Ockham simply stated:

 Similarly, a limitation of Ten, Two-year terms for Congress translates to a Twenty-year career.

-It would also seem to make sense to stagger, timing of state elections to essentially eliminate the “Mid Term” phenomenon.
-Somewhere in the country, someone would always be up for re-election or
+It would also seem to make sense to stagger the timing of state elections to essentially eliminate the “Mid Term” phenomenon.
+Somewhere in the country, someone would always be up for re-election or replacement.

 4) End Congressional Welfare